-The clubs and organizations at Duke Law run the gamut, from the Innocence Project to the Off the Record A Capella group to the Business Law Society.
+The clubs and organizations at Duke Law run the gamut, from the Innocence Project to the Duke Law Music Association to the Business Law Society.

 The Duke Bar Association (DBA) coordinates the professional, social, and other extracurricular activities of the student body.
 The DBA serves as both a student government and a professional bar association.
 It addresses student grievances and serves as a liaison between students, faculty, and the administration.
 The DBA oversees all of the law school student organizations, publicizes Law School activities, sponsors athletic and social programs, and disburses its dues funds among the school's organizations.
 Visit the DBA website for more information.